Managing food safety

 It is a good idea to keep a record of any training you or your staff have done, so you will be able to show this to authorised officers when they visit your premises.

-- We provide free online Allergen training and Traceability training for businesses.
+We also provide free online training courses for businesses: